Ford Fiesta Brake Problems: Common Issues & Solutions Guide

 - Worn brake master cylinder seals

-- Contaminated or old brake fluid
+- Contaminated or moisture-absorbed brake fluid past its service life

 Solution